 One strength of the Tiguan is efficiency:

-Front-Wheel-Drive Models: EPA estimates of around 24 mpg city and 31 mpg highway.
+- Front-Wheel-Drive Models: EPA estimates of around 24 mpg city / 31 mpg highway.

-That number may drop by a small amount more for higher trims like the SEL R-Line.
+That number may drop slightly for higher trims like the SEL R-Line.
 In fact, real-world trials showed highway numbers as high as 30 mpg, which complements the Tiguan’s competitive efficiency in the segment.

 The Motor, Gearbox & Performance

-Under the hood, the Tiguan 2024 derives its power solely from a turbocharged 2.0-liter four-cylinder engine that produces 184 hp and 221 lb-ft of torque.
-Mated to an 8-speed automatic, power is sent mostly front, though VW’s optional 4Motion AWD will add traction when called for.
+Under the hood, the 2024 Tiguan derives its power solely from a turbocharged 2.0-liter four-cylinder engine that produces 184 hp and 221 lb-ft of torque.
+Mated to an 8-speed automatic, power is sent mostly to the front, though VW’s optional 4Motion AWD adds traction when called for.

 Infotainment & Connectivity